The Higher Education Staff Statistics: UK, 2018/19 states that:

 Head of department, social sciences, University of East London

-Lurraine co-authored, with Professor Marcia Wilson, the piece ‘Black Lives Matter and universities: institutional racism must be dismantled’ – which you can read on the University Business website now.
+Lurraine co-authored, with Professor Marcia Wilson, ‘Black Lives Matter and universities: institutional racism must be dismantled’ – which you can read on the University Business website now.

 Dr Gurnam Singh (PhD, FRSA, NTF)

 Associate professor of equity of attainment (PT), Coventry University, www.coventry.ac.uk

 Dr Singh is associate professor of sociology (Hon), University of Warwick; visiting professor of social work, University of Chester; and visiting fellow in race and education, University of the Arts, London.